duarteocarmo/automation-post/report-automation-part-2.md

 Welcome to part 2 of this two-part series post about automating report generation using python, jupyter, papermill, and a couple of other tools.

-In the first part **LINK FIRST PART!!!**, we covered 4 main important processes that are part of the automation process.
+In the [first part](https://pbpython.com/papermil-rclone-report-1.html), we covered 4 main important processes that are part of the automation process.
 In this second and final part, we will bring everything together and build our report automation system.

 *Note: This code was written in python 3.7.
 You might have to adapt the code for older versions of python.*

+All of the code for this article is available on [GitHub](https://github.com/duarteocarmo/automation-post).

 ## A workflow to automatically generate reports in a shared cloud folder